cqb13/mc-games/README.md

   - Have a stack of smelted iron & a stack of diamonds
   - Have a stack of any food
   - Have 2 stacks of cobble stone
-- Navigator
-  - Get to a destination (tracks time)